apache/incubator-graphar/cpp/README.rst

     $ cmake ..
     $ make -j8       # if you have 8 CPU cores, otherwise adjust

-Minimal build with a custom namespace:
+Build with a custom namespace:

 The :code:`namespace` is configurable.
 By default, it is defined in :code:`namespace GraphArchive`; however this can be toggled by